gassansolomon/redbadger_challenge/README.md

 See the Conding_Challenge.pdf for instructions.

 ## To run the app
-- setup a python virtualenv
+- setup a python virtualenv:
 python3 -m venv venv

-- activate the virtualenv
+- activate the virtualenv:
 . venv/bin/activate

-- run the app
+- run the app:
 python main.py

+- to run tests:
+  pytest -v tests.py